SiteMinder provides various client authentication options for

 SiteMinder client authentication includes:

-or OData) by sending an HTTP(S) request to the reverse proxy.
-The reverse
+sending an HTTPS request to the reverse proxy.
+The reverse proxy detects the

-proxy detects the unauthenticated request, and challenges using basic
+unauthenticated request, and challenges using basic authentication.
+After

-authentication.
-After the 401 challenge, the client may already have network
+the 401 challenge, the client may already have network credentials

 presents the basic credentials to a SiteMinder-protected Web server on